-Treatment of acute perilunate dislocation or fracture dislocation using dorsal approach and diamond-shaped K-wire fixation
+Treatment of acute perilunate dislocation or fracture dislocation using dorsal approach and diamond-shaped Kirschner-wire fixation

 Tuna Özyürekoğlu1,2, Mehmet Ali Acar2,3